aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to OTP" h2="Export PDF to OTP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to OTP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to OTP.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to OTP within any Java J2SE, J2EE, J2ME application.
+The process involves two steps, firstly converting PDF to PPTX and then PPTX to OTP.

+The first step is to use Aspose.PDF for Java, a powerful PDF Processing API that enables developers to export PDF to PPTX.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents without any additional software.
+It also supports a variety of formats such as PDF, XPS, TIFF, HTML, and many more.

+The second step is to use Aspose.Slides for Java, a PowerPoint Processing API that enables developers to convert PPTX to OTP.
+It provides a wide range of features such as creating, editing, converting, and manipulating PowerPoint presentations without any additional software.
+It also supports a variety of formats such as PPTX, PPT, ODP, OTP, and many more.

+Aspose.Total for Java is a comprehensive suite of components that makes it easy to convert PDF to OTP within any Java J2SE, J2EE, J2ME application.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF and PowerPoint documents without any additional software.
+It also supports a variety of formats such as PDF, XPS, TIFF, HTML, PPTX, PPT, ODP, OTP, and many more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}